 Excerpted from the Mexico Career Guide

-In Mexico an important means of finding a job is through one’s networks and contacts.
+An important means of finding a job in Mexico is through one’s networks and contacts.
 The best way for a jobseeker to start is by letting families and friends know about the search for a new position and the area of job interest.
-These efforts can lead to interesting opportunities or new business contacts.
+These efforts can lead to new business contacts and interesting opportunities.

 Business Network International Mexico (BNI)